 Getting around Barcelona is uncomplicated and straightforward, with reliable subway, street tram, and bus systems in addition to plentiful taxis, you can get everywhere effortlessly.
 Barcelona is the ideal walking city, and with plenty of charming streets, esplanades, and historical sights you will want to put on those walking shoes and begin to discover all the city’s charms.
 The Gothic Quarters, in particular, are a great place to roam on foot and for photographers alike.

 Tip: A great way to score free public transport, free entry, skip-the-line entry, sightseeing bus tours and additional discounts is by getting a Barcelona Turbopass.
+It’s honestly the best way to see all of the best places to visit in Barcelona.
 The pass ships worldwide or is available for pick up at El Prat Airport or in Plaza Catalunya.
 The Barcelona Turbopass also includes a free harbor cruise, as well as free or discounted admission to several sights included in this guide: Casa Milà, Casa Batlló, CosmoCaixa Science Museum, and many more.

 The great artist, sculptor, and architect Antoni Gaudí has truly left his mark on architecture, but has really impacted the cultural heritage of this majestic city.
 With magnificent works inspired by the shapes and lines of nature on display throughout Barcelona, Gaudí’s influence can be seen and felt.
 He is practically celebrated as an honorary national hero.
 Barcelona is exciting and cosmopolitan, and packed with entertainment that will tantalize you every step of the way.

 The seat of Barcelona’s archbishop, the Cathedral of the Holy Cross and Saint Eulalia, is a staggering gothic-style church that was built at the former site of a Visigoth church.
-It is located in the Barri Gòtic district.
+It is located in the Barri Gòtic district and is undeniably one of the best places to visit in Barcelona.
 Construction of the Barcelona Cathedral lasted more than 200 hundred years beginning in the 13th century.
 The roof features a menagerie of statues, ranging from mundane farm animals to fantastical creatures straight out of local legends.

 The Barcelona Cathedral is dedicated to one of the patron saints of Barcelona, Santa Eulalia.
 The Catholic Church considers her a martyr because according to legend, Roman officials stripped the young girl in the public square but a sudden sprinkle of springtime snow hid her from the public.
 The infuriated officials stuffed the girl in a barrel full of knives and threw her down a street.
 Her body is now resting in the cathedral’s tombs.
 Because it is believed that Santa Eulalia was 13 at the time of her death, 13 geese are kept in a separate section of the church.